Always there to help – the Student Advice and Career Service

 First of all, you should find out which courses you have to take.
-You can check in the degree programme and examination regulations or the module handbook for your degree programme.
-Next, you should refer to the course catalogue at www.univis.fau.de, where you can add the courses that you want to attend to your draft study plan by clicking ‘Sammlung/Stundenplan’ (collection/study plan).
+You can check in the degree program and examination regulations or the module handbook for your program.
+Next, you should refer to the course catalogue, where you can add the courses that you want to attend to your draft study plan by clicking ‘Sammlung/Stundenplan’ (collection/study plan).
 Print this off and take it to the introductory event for your degree programme, where you will find out what to do next.
-Further information on the study plan can be found at www.fau.info/studyplan.
+Further information on the study plan can be found online.

-I’m not enjoying my degree programme.
-How can I change?
+I’m not enjoying my degree program.
+How do I switch?

-First of all you should think about why you’re not enjoying your degree programme.
+First of all you should think about why you’re not enjoying your program.
 The best thing to do is arrange a meeting with a study advisor from the Student Advice and Career Service.
-Together, you can think about which other degree programmes would interest you.
-Do you want to study something completely different or a similar degree programme?
-What do you have to do to change your degree programme?
+Together, you can think about which other programs would interest you.
+Do you want to study something completely different or something similar?
+You can also discuss the steps you need to take to change your program.